Introduction to IoT: Challenges and Future Directions

-IoT is an ever-expanding network, and heterogeneous devices are expected to continuously join the IoT network in the future.
-As a result, as the number of devices increases, ensuring smooth connectivity, effective data management, and overall system performance at a small scale becomes increasingly challenging.
+\textit{Scalability}\\ In the future, heterogeneous devices are expected to continuously join the ever-expanding IoT network.
+As a result, as the number of devices increases, ensuring smooth connectivity, effective data management, and overall system performance on a small scale becomes increasingly challenging.
 Therefore, the scalability of IoT poses an ongoing challenge for the future of this technology.
 To effectively address scalability challenges, it is essential to construct a scalable architecture, utilizing technologies like modular components, load balancers, and distributed systems.